quantify-os/quantify-scheduler/docs/source/reference/qblox/Voltage offsets and long waveforms.md

 (sec-qblox-offsets-long-voltage-offsets)=
 ## Voltage offsets

-Qblox modules can set and hold a voltage on their outputs using the {class}`~quantify_scheduler.backends.qblox.operations.pulse_library.VoltageOffset` operation.
+Qblox modules can set and hold a voltage on their outputs using the {class}`~quantify_scheduler.operations.pulse_library.VoltageOffset` operation.
 The operation supports real and complex outputs, and it has effectively zero duration, meaning it takes effect at the exact moment you schedule it, and you can schedule other operations simultaneously.
 It can be used as follows:

 ```{code-cell} ipython3
 ---